justicial/justicial.github.io/_posts/2023-04-06-how-to-create-a-lock-file-in-shell-scripting.md

 ---
 layout: post
 title: "How to Create a Lock File in Shell Scripting"
-date: 2023-04-06
+date: 2023-04-06 10:00:00 +0300
 categories: shell-scripting
 ---
 Preventing a script from running multiple times is a common task in the world of scripting.
 This is often necessary to avoid race conditions and other undesirable effects that can occur when multiple instances of a script run simultaneously.
 One way to accomplish this is to use a lock file.

 A lock file is simply a file that is used to indicate whether or not a script is already running.
-If the lock file exists, the script knows that another instance is already running and it can exit gracefully.
-If the lock file does not exist, the script creates it and begins running.
+If the lock file exists and was created within a specified time interval, the script knows that another instance is already running and it can exit gracefully.
+If the lock file does not exist or is older than the specified time interval, the script creates it and begins running.

 In this post, we will demonstrate how to **create a lock file in shell scripting** using shell primitives.
 Here is an example script that demonstrates this functionality:
 {% highlight sh %}